 Dr. Leah Alexander, MD, FAAP

-Poor or interrupted night time sleep is a very common cause of inattention and hyperactivity in toddlers.
+Poor or interrupted nighttime sleep is a common cause of inattention and hyperactivity in toddlers.
 I have seen many toddlers whose preschool teachers have suggested an evaluation for attention deficit hyperactivity disorder (ADHD).
-In many cases, these toddlers do not have ADHD but, instead, inadequate sleep at night (18).
+In many cases, these toddlers do not have ADHD; they are simply dealing with inadequate sleep (18).
 Once sleep habits improve, the unwanted behaviors resolve.

 Is It Sleep Problems or Meltdowns?